-Here are a few thoughts on a Paul Bley recording.
-Paul said, after Ornette Coleman’s recent passing: ‘Ornette was the man behind the man behind the man.’
+A few thoughts on a Paul Bley recording.
+Paul said, after Ornette Coleman’s passing: ‘Ornette was the man behind the man behind the man.’
 This is a review of his album Scorpio